thin-edge/thin-edge.io/docs/src/understand/digital-twin.md

 from a main device to more and more specific child-devices, up to services running on those devices.

-To implement this nested view, thin-edge provides the tools to
+To implement this nested view, %%te%% provides the tools to
 - uniquely identify each device and service making up an asset
 - attach metadata on the type and role of each part
 - define how these devices are nested